-Key Features: Sorry for the temporary lack of a picture here, but we can honestly say that this particular plant is worth taking a punt on.
-The flowers are pale pink with hardly any veining, but it's the foliage that really sets this one off.
+Key Features: Pale pink flowers with hardly any veining, but it's the foliage that really sets this one off.
 It is golden-green with a bronze patch at the centre of each leaf.
-Very attractive indeed and it really provides oomph to what would otherwise be a pretty uninteresting flower; instead making it a real showpiece.
+Very attractive indeed and it really provides a very interesting backdrop to the flowers; making it a real showpiece.

 Height x Spread: 18 x 18 inches (45 x 45 cm) approx

 Preferred Aspect: Sun / Partial Shade